intel/unet/single-node/openvino/README.md

 cd openvino
 ```

-We've written a bash script to do this for you:
+We've written a bash script to do OpenVINO model conversion for you:

 ```./create_openvino_model.sh```